ni/instrumentstudio-plugins/labview/examples/Game of Life/README.md

 # Game of Life - InstrumentStudio Plugin Example

-This InstrumentStudio plugin example illustrates how to host Game of Life LabVIEW code seamlessly into InstrumentStudio environment.
+This InstrumentStudio plugin example illustrates how to host Conway's Game of Life simulation LabVIEW code seamlessly in InstrumentStudio environment.

-This example demonstrates the usage of XY Data in a graph.
-It allows the user to specify the size of the game board and the update interval between generations.
-It will run indefinitely as long as there are 'births' and 'deaths' happening on the game board unless the `Stop all outputs` or `Start/Stop` button is switched off.
+- This example allows the user to specify the size of the game board and the update interval between generations.
+- The simulation will run indefinitely as long as there are 'births' and 'deaths' occurring on the game board, unless the `Start/Stop` button is switched off.

 ## Features